Cycling and Bike Route News:

 Bike Route - Lane Development

-The only on road bike lanes of any real significance established in Sudbury are on the Howey, Bellevue, Bancroft Corridor created as an initiative of the Minnow Lake CAN and Restoration Group and through the efforts of then councillors Gasparini and Reynolds shown above as lanes are "opened".
+The only on road bike lanes of any real significance established in Sudbury in the past are on the Howey, Bellevue, Bancroft Corridor created as an initiative of the Minnow Lake CAN and Restoration Group and through the efforts of then councillors Gasparini and Reynolds shown above as lanes are "opened".
 A council motion to establish passed by only one vote.
 Staff was opposed.

 This was in 2005, although since 1973 bike routes had been proposed for the entire community.
 For early report click here.
 An updated report was prepared by the Bicycle advisory committee, following several years work, to city council in March of 2011 see pic below and for report click here.

 Despite a favorable reception by councillors and words of support little action came about as the result of the recommendations.
 The city has proceeded with traffic calming measures on a number of streets with more planned and at considerable expense and making it more dangerous for cyclists - see picture below.
 Note how curbs extend out into traffic creating less space to "share the road".
 In 2016 Edge Lines and Bike Lanes were established on Lansing Avenue.
-An "active transportation co-ordinator was hired also in 2016 and hopefully will be able to influence bike route creation in the city.
+An "active transportation co-ordinator was hired also in 2016 and has been able to influence bike route creation in the city.

 Bike lanes would be a more effective and less costly alternative.
 Reports from Thunder Bay indicate bike lanes have actually reduced bike and motor vehicle accidents.
 For full report click here.